SubmittedWork/DeepIP/README.md

 ## Generality of DeepTIP

-To investigate the generality of DeepTIP, we evaluated the effectiveness of DeepTIP on traditional software bug severity prediction using an open-source dataset.
-Here, we compared DeepTIP with the state-of-the-art bug severity prediction approach (Zhang at al.), and used the same Mozilla dataset released in the compared work. `Mozilla`
+To investigate the generality of DeepIP, we evaluated the effectiveness of DeepIP on traditional software bug severity prediction using an open-source dataset.
+Here, we compared DeepIP with the state-of-the-art bug severity prediction approach (Zhang at al.), and used the same Mozilla dataset released in the compared work. `Mozilla`

 ## Thanks